HeatSmart Alliance logo

 According to the Mass.gov guide on Sales and Use Tax, sub-section Tax Exempt Items & Sales, under the topic Home & Household Items: "Equipment directly related to solar, wind-powered or heat-pump systems (if the system is used as a primary or auxiliary power system for heating or supplying a taxpayer’s principal residence in Massachusetts)” is exempt from Massachusetts sales tax.
 In our experience, most Massachusetts HVAC installers do not charge sales tax, which is consistent with this exemption.

-The Mass Save HEAT Loan Program provides 7-year, 0% interest loans of up to $50,000 for weatherization services, heat pumps, and electric panel upgrades.
+The Mass Save HEAT Loan Program provides 0% interest loans of up to $25,000 for weatherization services, heat pumps, and electric panel upgrades.

 Federal Tax Credits

 Tax credits are subtracted from taxes you owe.
-Tax credits for heat pumps increased substantially in 2023 and will remain in effect for at least 10 years under tax changes mandated by the Inflation Reduction Act of 2022.
+Federal tax credits for heat pumps are available for systems installed during the 2025 tax year, i.e. by December 31, 2025.
+No tax credits will be available for systems installed after that date.
 Federal tax credits are based on the cost after state or local rebates, if any.
 Check with your tax preparer on available credits.
-See IRS FAQ's on Clean Energy Credits
+See IRS FAQ's on Clean Energy Credits (this document has not been updated for the new expiration date of these credits)

 • ASHPs may qualify for a credit of 30% or a maximum of $2,000.